vlineros/advanced_wordguess/README.md

 # advanced_wordguess

-run the code with node and play a hangman like game with a random word!
+### run the code with node and play a hangman like game with a random word!

+Created with Node, npm inquirer, npm randomWords